 I am an historian of British cultural and intellectual history and historical culture from about 1600.
 I am interested in how people understood and related to the past through scholarship, antiquarianism, drama, poetry, art, and architecture.
-This is the focus of my first book, Queen Boudica and Historical Culture in Britain: An Image of Truth, which will be published as part of the Past and Present book series by Oxford University Press in summer 2018.
-I am now in the very early stages of a new research project on the interdisciplinary origins of the history of ideas.
+This is the focus of my first book, Queen Boudica and Historical Culture in Britain: An Image of Truth, was published by the Past and Present book series and Oxford University Press in summer 2018.

 I am an historian of ideas and culture in Britain, working across periods which are too often seen in isolation from one another, in particular the early modern and the modern, but also with an eye toward the more distant past.
 My interest has been specifically in the field of historical culture, or the reception of the past in Britain, ranging from the history of popular history and antiquarianism to the more established field of the history of historiography.
 I am particularly interested in the historical antecedents of modern ideas; this necessitates taking this longue-durée approach, as well as working across traditional disciplinary boundaries, and acknowledging the interconnectedness of the wide variety of genres, media, and methods that constitute our ideas about the past.

 I am currently putting together a project provisionally titled "Knowing culture: the history of ideas, cultures of knowledge, and networks of practice in Britain, c.
 1800-1950".
 The project investigates the way in which intellectual history can be told demotically, through non-canonical texts and ideas and, more significantly, through the history of social networks of ordinary individuals.
 Inspired by the not-terribly-fashionable thought of A.O.
 Lovejoy, R.G.
 Collingwood, and others, the project will blend conventional archival work with digital humanities techniques to create an alternative intellectual history.